cantolick/delivery-routes/README.md

 # Delivery Routes

-This program is used to calculate delivery routes given an origin (the materials depot from which all delivery trucks will leave), the number and types of trucks, and destinations.
-I wrote this for Herndon, VA's Troop 913 annual mulch fundraiser where we typically must deliver 6,000+ bags of mulch in a single (crazy) day.
+This program is used to calculate delivery routes given an origin (the materials depot from which all delivery trucks will leave), the number and types of trucks, and destinations. **Forked from Herndon, VA's Troop 913 annual mulch fundraiser**

+Revamped for Troop 589

 ## Requirements